Outdoor Toy Gift Guide

 This seems like a new “classic” toy.
 We have three and it never seems like we have enough especially when friends are over.
 Just make sure everyone wears a helmet and label your scooters because ours always seem to get mixed up with our neighbors!
 They come in different colors as well.

 Mini Kick Scooter, $85

 My sister in California gets the cool stuff.
 She raves about this.
 Similar to the Razor scooter but requires less balancing as it is 3 wheeled.
 Goes about as fast as a Razor Scooter she says!
 I’d use for younger kids who aren’t quite ready for a Razor but maybe need something similar to keep up with older siblings. $80.

 Rip Stick, $68

-The Rip Stick uses wiggling motion back and forth on the board to move forwards.
+The Rip Stick uses wiggling motion back and forth on the board to move forward.
 It does take some getting used to but the older kid on our block seems to be able to go pretty fast.
 It’s a nice variation on a skateboard!

 Speciality Learn-to-Ride Bikes Plus Cool Bike Accessories

 Quick Start Ride on Bugs Tricycles, $40-$50

 This trike is FOLDABLE so it’s great for small spaces like apartments or houses with limited storage like ours!
 It comes in various bug forms including Ladybug, Dragonfly, and Bug.and is perfect for ages 1-3.
 The bugs themes are adorable!